rodrigocprates/spring-hateoas-poc/README.md

 A greeting rest app at http://localhost:8080/greeting with basic json response.

-Generated with hypermedia links to it's structure:
+Generated with hypermedia links on it's structure:

 "_links":{
     "self":{